kvsriram11/Hardware-for-AI-ML/codefest/cf03/cman_dram_traffic.md

 N^2 = 32^2 = 1024
 $$

-So total accesses across the full output matrix are:
+So total accesses across the full matrix multiplication are:

 ### Total accesses to A